Rhina Aguirre: Personal life and death

 While in exile, Aguirre met Carlos Samaniego, an Ecuadorian sociologist from Loja, whom she married.
 A partisan of the Communist Party of Ecuador, Samaniego accompanied his wife on her return to Bolivia, where he joined the MAS; in 2010, he was appointed ombudsman of Tarija, and he later served as departmental coordinator of the Ministry of Autonomies in Tarija.
 On account of her toxoplasmosis, Aguirre suffered several miscarriages in her attempts to have children, a situation that led her to choose adoption.
 Her son, Carlos Saúl Samaniego, was born in Vilcabamba and studied industrial engineering in Ecuador.

 Aguirre died on 30 October 2021, aged 82.
-Her passing was commemorated by the Chamber of Senators, which issued an official posthumous recognition of her work two days after her death.
+Her death was commemorated by the Chamber of Senators, which issued an official posthumous recognition of her work two days after her death.